 - Review existing and new website metadata, including page titles and meta descriptions.

 - Social media metadata improve your content's visibility when shared on social networks.

 - AMP (Accelerated Mobile Pages) implementation and best practices.
 AMP has the potential to improve visibility in mobile search results.

 Web content management systems offer lots of customization and flexibility.
 They are created by web and software developers with limited knowledge of SEO.
-There are often fixes and best practices that should be applied to make your web content management system search engine friendly.
-If you're writing your own software or customizing the heck out of your CMS/WCM, we will work with your web and software developers to create web applications and web pages that are search engine and user-friendly.
+Fixes and best practices should be applied to make your web content management system search engine friendly.
+If you're writing your software or customizing the heck out of your CMS/WCM, we will work with your web and software developers to create web applications and web pages that are a search engines and user-friendly.